robjm16/sample_projects_and_articles/domain_specific_ai_article.md

 Regardless of which methods you choose, you will ultimately need to decide on a foundational model and when in the cycle to adopt.
 You will also need to think through how to maintain large, domain-specific bodies of content, training data, model performance histories and prompt templates.
 Thankfully, developer tools are emerging (e.g., LangChain) that simplify the process of RAG and fine-tuning.

 ## Broader considerations
 Decisions around domain-specific AI cannot take place in a vacuum.
 Among the broader considerations:
-Overall AI strategy:  Where are the biggest opportunities (e.g., what business areas, functions, tasks)?
+- **Overall AI strategy**:  Where are the biggest opportunities (e.g., what business areas, functions, tasks)?
 Costs vs benefits?
-How to start (e.g., demos, pilots, green fields?)
-I
+How to start (e.g., pilots, prototypes)
-Security/privacy/compliance/ethics:  How to ensure AI efforts are consistent with your standards?
+- **Security/privacy/compliance/ethics**:  How to ensure AI efforts are consistent with your standards?
 How to prevent data leakage?
 Inappropriate responses?
-Vendor strategy/ecosystem/lock:  Who are the likely winners?
+- **Vendor strategy/ecosystem/lock**:  Who are the likely winners?
 How much to consolidate, where and with whom?
 Firewall issues?
-Inhouse vs. outsourced?
+In-house vs. cloud?
-Integration: How do potential AI technologies integrate with our other technologies?
+- **Integration**: How do potential AI technologies integrate with our other technologies?
-Scalability:  How well will any solutions scale to our company – now and in future?
+- **Scalability**:  How well will any solutions scale to our company – now and in future?
-Technology maturity:  When is the right time to lock in different technologies, given rapid evolution?
+- **Technology maturity**:  When is the right time to lock in different technologies, given rapid evolution?
-Skill availability: Do we have the right technical skills?
+- **Skill availability**: Do we have the right technical skills?
-Change management:  What will be the impact on people, jobs and processes?
+- **Change management**:  What will be the impact on people, jobs and processes?
 How do we get there?
 Leaders, stakeholders, etc.?

 Getting the right domain-specific AI strategy is essential – and tricky.
 The opportunities are huge, but so are the unknowns.
 In any case, the right strategy must be a blend of deep AI-specific thinking and a broader view of your organization's IT and business strategies.